These are the best sleeping positions for hot weather, revealed by experts

 4. The Side Sleeper

-In the hot weather, sleeping on your side can be particularly beneficial as it may help you sleep with lower back pain and any other pain-related issues that prevent good sleep.
-Sleeping on your side with a thin pillow supporting your neck and a somewhat larger pillow between your legs, with the knees and hips nicely stacked on top of each other, is ideal for spinal alignment, says sleep and body clock scientist Dr Kat Lederle.
+Sleeping on your side can be particularly beneficial if you struggle to sleep with lower back pain.
+Lying down on your side with a thin pillow supporting your neck and a somewhat larger pillow between your legs, with the knees and hips nicely stacked on top of each other is ideal for spinal alignment, says Dr Lederle.

-It's a position that's particularly great for those who suffer from adverse sleep conditions, says Margo, including snoring and sleep apnoea as it helps to keep the airways open.
+It's a position that's particularly great for those who suffer from sleep conditions like sleep apnea and snoring too, adds Margo.

 Why is it so hard to sleep in the heat?

 "But there also has to be a temperature gradient," she adds.
-"The environment needs to be cooler so it can take on the heat from the body.
-Now that we have hot weather and the evenings are warmer, this gradient is smaller.
+"The environment needs to be cooler, so it can take on the heat from the body.
+Now we have hot weather and warmer evenings, this gradient is smaller.
 The body is less able to give off heat or only do so later in the night."

-Plus, Margo explains, higher temperatures at night can prevent the release of melatonin - the hormone that induces sleepiness in the body - as we miss out on the ideal temperature for sleeping.
+Margo also says that higher temperatures at night can prevent the release of melatonin - the hormone that induces sleepiness in the body - as we miss out on the ideal temperature for sleeping.
 "For melatonin to be released optimally, our body temperature needs to sit around 37°C, and so having a cool room at around 16-18°C when it’s hot outside can help facilitate this," she says.

 Tips for sleeping better in a heatwave

-• Keep the bedroom cool: Having a cooler sleeping environment and better sleep hygiene is essential if you want to get to sleep easier in the heat, says Lederle.
-"I close the windows and curtains mid-morning and open them later in the evening when the air has cooled somewhat.
-At night, maybe only sleep with the duvet cover (and take the actual duvet out)."
+- Keep the bedroom cool: Having a cooler sleeping environment and better sleep hygiene is essential if you want to get to sleep easier in the heat, says Lederle.
+"I close the windows and curtains mid-morning and open them later in the evening when the air has cooled somewhat."

-• Stay hydrated: Dehydration will put the body under even more stress, so be sure to stay hydrated through the day and have a bottle of water next to your bed for the night.
+- Stay hydrated: Dehydration will put the body under even more stress, so stay hydrated through the day and have a bottle of water next to your bed for the night.
 This is a key part of learning how to sleep better at any time of year as dehydration isn't just an issue in the summer months.

-• Put a cool towel in the bed with you: "Placing a cool towel beneath yourself, or using a cooling pillow, can help regulate body temperature and prevent overheating, and can also be used to cool yourself before getting into your usual sleepy position," says Margo.
+- Put a cool towel in the bed with you: "Placing a cool towel beneath yourself, or using a cooling pillow, can help regulate body temperature and prevent overheating, and can also be used to keep your bed cool before getting into your usual sleeping position," says Margo.

 A digital journalist with over six years experience as a writer and editor for UK publications, Grace has covered (almost) everything in the world of health and wellbeing with bylines in Cosmopolitan, Red, The i Paper, GoodtoKnow, and more.